 Hudson Valley Community College serves 9,348 students (49% of students are full-time).

-The college's student:teacher ratio of 19:1 is higher than the state community college average of 11:1.
+The college's student:teacher ratio of 10:1 is same as the state community college average of 10:1.

 - Enrollment: 9,348 students